hxtree/galaxyops/services/design-system/README.md

 **Features**:

-- Aids in local development of UI components.
+- **UI Component Development**: Allows for the local development of UI components in isolation.
-- Deploys a static design system website.
+- **UI Component Library**: This is library containing UI components that front-ends can use to ensure consistently in design.
-- Front-end library containing UI components.
+- **UI Design System**: Deploys a static design system website.

 ## Components